-NIHU Transdisciplinary Projects I. Institute-based Projects NIHU's six institutes have established priority research themes in accordance to their respective missions.
+Inter-University Research Institute Network Project to Preserve and Succeed Historical and Cultural Resources NIHU Transdisciplinary Projects I. Institute-based Projects NIHU's six institutes have established priority research themes in accordance to their respective missions.
 They collaborate with Japanese and overseas institutions and researchers to conduct research that advances each institute's specialist areas.
-Constructing Integrated Studies of Cultural and Research Resources, and Renovating Sharing Infrastructures of Research Resources in Japanese History and Cultures

-This project offers unique insights into a variety of studies and Japanese historical resources, through multidisciplinary collaboration with universities, museums, and other institutions.
+Constructing Integrated Studies of Cultural and Research Resources, and Renovating Sharing Infrastructures of Research Resources in Japanese History and Cultures 🔀 National Museum of Japanese History (Rekihaku) This project offers unique insights into a variety of studies and Japanese historical resources, through multidisciplinary collaboration with universities, museums, and other institutions.
 "Integrated Studies of Cultural and Research Resources" approaches Japanese historical resources through interdisciplinary studies using information infrastructure.
 Classifying various cultural and research materials with an interdisciplinary scope can lead to more advanced sharing infrastructure and further cooperative studies.
 The project contributes to the advancement of a new academic discipline of Japanese history.
 A New Integration of Japanese Language Studies based on Diverse Language Resources